valtech-sd/rule-harvester/README.md

 Until this point, you've passed static values, like strings and numbers, to closures as parameters.
 What if you want to reference a fact property for a comparison?
 This is where de-referencing comes in!

-You can use the caret character (`^`), sometimes called a "hat" to start a property name to specify that the parameter value should be treated as a path in the facts object instead of a static value.
+You can use the caret character (`^`), sometimes called a "hat", to start a property name to specify that the parameter value should be treated as a path in the facts object instead of a static value.

 To illustrate this, let's start from this fact: